 Making matters worse, Jackson noticed that high turnover and employee disengagement led to poorer customer service.
 Subway prides itself on consistent, high-quality service, but dissatisfied customers were never far from a plethora of alternative fast-food options.
 To avoid losing customers to the competition, Jackson knew he had to focus on his talent strategy.

 Seeking help with his turnover problem, Jackson enlisted us to better understand employees’ and candidates’ workplace behaviors and predict the best people for various roles.
 Soon after implementing our behavioral assessment and hiring employees based on behavioral makeup, Jackson began to see a powerful ripple effect: Not only was talent more optimized for specific job responsibilities, but teams became stronger and better positioned for future growth.

 “We use the PI Behavioral Assessment to define behavioral requirements for specific positions,” said Jackson.
 “It has also been invaluable in helping us identify new leaders for existing and future stores, by giving us insight into employee personalities and motivational drives.”

 Perhaps even more noticeable, though, was the impact the change was having on his business.
 Jackson recalls a situation in which the Behavioral Assessment revealed an employee in a customer-facing role had a behavior profile better suited for a behind-the-scenes position.
 Jackson shifted the employee’s responsibilities to food preparation and kitchen management—a change the employee welcomed.
 As a result of being in a role that made better use of his natural inclinations, the employee was more engaged, his productivity increased, and his workflow improved.
 The change not only helped the employee personally, but also helped fuel the business engine.

 We now have the right people in the right roles, and that is having a positive impact on customer service and return visits.
 The Behavioral Assessment pays for itself.

-As Jackson’s business continued to grow, he relied on our Behavioral Assessment to develop current and future managers and predict leadership performance.
-He also implemented the our Job Assessment to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.
+As Jackson’s business continued to grow, he relied on our Behavioral Assessment and training to develop current and future managers and predict leadership performance.
+He also implemented our Job Assessment to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.